sib-swiss/containers-snakemake-training/docs/course_material/3_generalising_snakemake.md

     snakemake -c 1 -p --sdm=apptainer results/highCO2_sample1/highCO2_sample1_atropos_trimmed_1.fastq
     ```

     * You don't need to ask for the two outputs of the rule: asking only for one will still trigger execution, but the workflow will complete without errors if and only if **both** outputs are present.
-Like with [intermediary files](2_introduction_snakemake.md#chaining-rules), this property also helps reducing the number of targets to write in the snakemake command used to execute the workflow!
+Like with [intermediary files](2_introduction_snakemake.md#chaining-rules), this property also helps reducing the number of targets to write in the Snakemake command used to execute the workflow!
     * Do not forget to add `--sdm=apptainer`, otherwise Snakemake will not pull the image and the command will be executed in the default environment (which will most likely lead to a crash).
 Don't worry if the first execution is somewhat slow: Snakemake has to download the image.
 The next ones will be much faster as the images are cached

 ### Creating a rule to map trimmed reads onto a reference genome